 The age when a child generally develops logical reasoning is around 7 years old, but some kids mature faster than others.
 Look for signs that your child is ready to have these big conversations, because these signs may not always come in a form of a question – you may see it in the way they play, or in what they talk about.

-- Assessment: Before you start talking, assess what your child knows by asking him, and then by asking follow-up questions like “why do you think that happened?” or “where did you hear that from?”
+- Assessment: Before you start talking, assess what your child knows by asking them, and then by asking follow-up questions like “why do you think that happened?” or “where did you hear that from?”

 - Be straightforward: Give a straightforward answer that is appropriate to your child’s emotional and intellectual level.
 For example, toddlers need concrete situations for them to understand a problem better.
-When your toddler asks you why his friend keeps pushing him, you can take two of her toy figures and create a teachable scenario about bullying by using those.
+When your toddler asks you why their friend keeps pushing them, you can take two of her toy figures and create a teachable scenario about bullying by using those.
 On the other hand, older children are more ready to think problems through logically, so at that later stage, a matter-of-fact technique can work better.
 When my son turned 13, I taught him about the male and female reproductive systems by showing him my Anatomy and Physiology book.
 He found it boring.

 - Ongoing process: One conversation won’t cut it.
 You’ll have to do the “talk” from time to time based on your child’s developmental stage.
-His level of curiosity, thirst for knowledge, and level of thinking will change.
+Their level of curiosity, thirst for knowledge, and level of thinking will change.
 We have to keep up with those.